Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Sharpness of the Inequalities and a Functional Point of View

-We say $h$ is a geometric $1$-parameter family of closed minimal surfaces if \begin{enumerate} \item $h$ is $C^2$ with respect to both $t$ and $p\in S$. \item $\forall t$, the leaf $h_t \subset M$ is a minimal surface. \item $\forall p\in S$, $f(t, p)\coloneqq \langle (h_t)_*(\partial_t), \nu \rangle |_{t=0}$ only depends on the principal curvature of $S$ at p.
-One can write $f(0,p)=f(0, \|\sigma_S\|^2(p))$ where $\sigma_S$ is the second fundamental form of $\{0\} \times S$ at $(0,p)$ in $M$. \item $f(0, \cdot) : S\rightarrow \R$ is not identically $0$. \end{enumerate} \end{defi} Note that a harmonic $1$-form $\alpha$ gives rise to a foliation by \Cref{harformconstlength} with geodesic flow line orthogonal to each leaf.
-This is the strongest geometric foliation one can hope for in \Cref{geometricfoliation} in which $f \equiv 1$.
-Now [\citenum{wwNonexigeometricflow}, Theorem 1.4] states that in a closed hyperbolic $3$-manifold there does not exist a geometric foliation by minimal surfaces, and hence no harmonic $1$-forms can have constant length.
-The proof of non-sharpness is a simple corollary. \begin{cor} There does not exist a closed orientable hyperbolic $3$-manifold $M$ such that
+We say $h$ is a geometric $1$-parameter family of closed minimal surfaces if \begin{enumerate} \item $h$ is $C^2$ with respect to both $t$ and $p\in S$. \item for all $ t$, the leaf $h_t \subset M$ is a minimal surface. \item for all $p\in S$, $f(t, p)\coloneqq \langle (h_t)_*(\partial_t), \nu \rangle |_{t=0}$ only depends on the principal curvature of $S$ at p.
+One writes $f(0,p)=f(0, \|\sigma_S\|^2(p))$ where $\sigma_S$ is the second fundamental form of $\{0\} \times S$ at $(0,p)$ in $M$. \item $f(0, \cdot) : S\rightarrow \R$ is not identically $0$. \end{enumerate} \end{defi} The foliation in \Cref{harformconstlength} with orthogonal geodesic flow lines is the strongest geometric foliation one can hope for in \Cref{geometricfoliation} and corresponds to $f \equiv 1$.
+The non-existence of such foliations is proved in the following. \begin{theorem}\tn{[\citenum{wwNonexigeometricflow}, Theorem 1.4]} A closed hyperbolic $3$-manifold does not admit a geometric foliation by minimal surfaces, and hence no harmonic $1$-forms have constant length. \end{theorem} This provides the fourth and last proof of \Cref{noFormConstLength}.
+For the cusped case, to achieve equality, the same arguments go through and show that we still need to satisfy the three conditions in \ref{sharpnessleftprop}.
+Condition \ref{c2} that $\alpha$ has a constant operator norm is no longer possible since it decays exponentially near the cusp.